-Using someone independent to do the audit also reduces the risk of complacency as they will not take issues for granted; as the adage goes ‘Complacency breeds contempt’
+Using someone independent to do the audit also reduces the risk of complacency as they will not take issues for granted.

 In summary, internal audits can provide opportunities to review documented information such as work instructions and safe systems of work.
 Audit results should be discussed locally within the areas being audited, and also more widely with Safety committees and management review teams.
 Occupational Health and Safety audits can be integrated within existing Quality or Environmental Management system audits; all of these actions can help to embed safety into the culture of the business.

 If you have any further questions or want to learn more about what we can do for your business, please contact us using the link or details below:CONTACT US